jcurtis182/TaskManager/README.txt

 A very basic TaskManager-esque program made as a proof of concept.

-Run with the command: $ Task Manager
+Run with the command: $ TaskManager

 The program prints a list of currently running processes on the user's system, then brings up a command prompt.
 Options then include: